magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 ## HaProxy configuration

-If ThingsBoard is running under a load balancer like HAProxy please configure properly balance algorithm to make sure that the correct session is available on the ThingsBoard instance:
+If IoT Hub is running under a load balancer like HAProxy please configure properly balance algorithm to make sure that the correct session is available on the IoT Hub instance:
 ```bash
 backend tb-api-backend
   ...